 “Penn AC Gold changed my life… Go there to become a rower, to learn how to row and live well.”
 Ben Chuter, Penn AC Gold 2010

-U19 Program Overview
+Junior Program Overview

 |Start Date*||End Date|

-|*Start Date: Rowing starts on June 14th but athletes must arrive in Philadelphia on June 13th.|
+|*Start Date: Practice starts on June 14th but all athletes living in the housing on the University of Pennsylvania’s campus must arrive in Philadelphia on June 13th by 6:00 PM.|

 - Strength and Conditioning